 The core rotations within the Orthopedics Department require specific objectives for the following specialties:

 The University of Massachusetts Orthopaedic Surgery Residency participates in the National Resident Match Program (NRMP).
-Each year UMass receives well over 400 applications from medical students across the country and invite 45 qualified candidates for interview over two days, which include a Friday night dinner and formal interviews on Saturday morning.
-There are four first-year residents (PGY-1's) with two in the five-year track and two in the six-year track which includes one year of academic research after the internship year.
+Each year UMass receives well over 600 applications from medical students across the country and invite 65 qualified candidates for interviews.
+There are 5 first-year residents (PGY-1's) with 4 in the five-year track and 1 in the six-year track which includes one year of academic research after the internship year.

 All applications will be handled through the Electronic Residency Application Service (ERAS) and no other information other than what is required by ERAS is needed.
 A minimum of three letters of recommendation.
-The dealine for completed applications is November 1, 2010.
+The deadline for completed applications is October 1st.